 Rick Brune's Prairie Garden in Lakewood is a riot of color.
 He created a prairie of native plants on his large lot and it is next to impossible to capture the beauty and size of his prairie garden in photos.
-Some plants take turns blooming and, when they do, they may bloom in profusion!
+Some plants take turns blooming, and when they do they may bloom in profusion!

-Wallflowers (Erysimum asperum), sticky gilia (Aliciella pinnatifida), orange paintbrush (Castellija integra), and broadbeard penstemon (Penstemon angustifolius) are the most obvious plants in the photo.
-Photo by Rick Brune.
+Top photo: Wallflowers (Erysimum asperum), Gilia pinnatifida, orange paintbrush (Castellija integra), and Penstemon angustifolius are the most obvious plants in the photo.RB